Monday, December 22, 2014

 Their last Rector was as "dry as toast" and appeared in newspaper headlines for his odd behaviors and inappropriately anti-gay sentiments.
 Thankfully, he is gone.
 The vestry was fortunate to call the Rev. Canon Carl Turner to be their new Rector.
 He and his wife relocated from the gorgeous Exeter Cathedral in England.
 (A cannon is a senior-level priest).

 His sparkle, tendency for dialogue, experience with famous choirs, dignity, and plummy British accent will enliven and give a hearty boost to the parish.
-He's revamping the parsonage, since he and wife (and 3 adopted kids) are known to entertain and welcome others into their home.
+He's revamping the parsonage because he, his wife, and 3 adopted kids welcome people into their home.

 The rector also opens the church to visitors/preachers from other denominations and religions.
 Lewis and I met the 104th Archbishop of Canterbury, when he presided there in 2017.

-Needless to say, he prepared NYC church-goers for a December full of wonderful music: Advent hymns, Choral Evensong (like Vespers but with incense, processions & choir music), Festal Evensong, Christmas carols, and ticketed performances of Handel's Messiah (which he composed in Dublin, Ireland). *Lewis and I saw the church where he wrote the music, and if you use this link, you can see it, too:
+Needless to say, he prepared NYC church-goers for a December full of wonderful music: Advent hymns, Choral Evensong (like Vespers but with incense and choir music), Festal Evensong, Christmas carols, and ticketed performances of Handel's Messiah (which he composed in Dublin, Ireland). *Lewis and I saw the church where he wrote the music, and if you use this link, you can see it, too:

 The jewel in the calendar is A Festival Service of Nine Lessons & Carols.
 Saint Thomas Fifth Avenue does it better than anywhere in New York City!
 This year, Lewis and I invited our friends, Derreck and Franco, to join us for that 4pm service (and a scrumptious dinner afterwards with robust wine to match our enlightened spirits).
 Franco is from Switzerland, and he is a diehard fan of the Vienna Boys Choir, so he was skeptical that an American vocal group could match them.
 He was awed!